M64GitHub/zig64/README.md

 The `Sid` struct stores register values at a configurable `base_address`, updated by `Cpu` writes.
 It offers `getRegisters` for inspection, with future potential for sound logic.

 #### Asm: Instruction Decoder
-`Asm` decodes raw bytes into `Instruction` structs via `decodeInsn`, providing metadata like addressing modes and operands.
+`Asm` decodes raw bytes into `Instruction` structs via `decodeInstruction`, providing metadata like addressing modes and operands.
 Functions like `disassembleCodeLine` format this data into readable output, aiding analysis.

 ## API Reference
 ### C64